Qumulo/aws-terraform-cloud-q/README.md

 |[Terraform: Qumulo sizing & performance on AWS](./docs/tf-qumulo-sizing-performance.pdf) | Details on Qumulo cluster performance and scalability on AWS.|
 |===

-## Deploying
+## Deploying with Terraform
 ### Terraform Guidance
 There are a multitude of Terraform workflows from those that just use a default local workspace to those using Terraform Cloud with remote state.
-The very first variable in the .tfvars files provided is 'deployment_name'.
+The very first variable in the .tfvars files provided is **deployment_name**.
 Some users may choose to make this the workspace name.
 Other users may want the same deployment name in multiple workspaces.
-Regardless, a 'deployment_unique_name' is generated that consists of the deployment name appended with an 11 digit random alphanumeric.
-All resources are tagged with the 'deployment_unique_name' and the 'deployment_name' is the keeper for the random alphanumeric.
-The 'deployment_unique_name' will never change on subsequent Terraform applies as long as the 'deployment_name' is left unchanged as recommended.
-No matter your naming convention or how you choose to use Terraform, you will have your chosen name and uniquely named resources so no conflicts occur between NLBs, resource groups, cross-regional CloudWatch views, etc.
+Regardless, a **deployment_unique_name** is generated that consists of the deployment name appended with an 11 digit random alphanumeric.
+All resources are tagged with the **deployment_unique_name** and the **deployment_name**' is the keeper for the random alphanumeric.
+The **deployment_unique_name** will never change on subsequent Terraform applies as long as the **deployment_name** is left unchanged as recommended.
+No matter your naming convention or how you choose to use Terraform, you will have your chosen name and uniquely named resources so no conflicts occur between NLBs, resource groups, cross-regional CloudWatch views, etc. <br />
 **IMPORTANT:** If you are spinning up multiple clusters, create unique .tfvar files for them and at an absolute minimum define a unique value for the 'q_cluster_name' variable.
 If using the optional Route53 PHZ, also define a unique value for 'q_fqdn_name' for each cluster.

 ### Inputs